Industrial earnings take center stage in third quarter with trade, economy in focus

 “Companies are being forced to reassess their supply chains, and that takes time.
 To the extent companies are making progress on diversifying that, it might lead to a muddy couple of quarters,” Schleif said.
 “You have a lot of pieces at play that make it tough to be an industrial company right now.”

-(GRAPHIC: Industrial shares vs stock market - tmsnrt.rs/31lsyI8)
+(GRAPHIC: Industrial shares vs stock market - here)

 Reporting by Lewis Krauskopf; Editing by Alden Bentley and Bill Berkrot